bcgov/GDX-Analytics/microservices/s3_to_redshift/README.md

 Finally, if the transaction failed then the input is copied from `<bucket_name>/client/<path-to-file>/<object_summary.key>.csv` to the "`bad`" folder at `<bucket_name>/processed/bad/<path-to-file>/<object_summary.key>.csv`.
 Otherwise the successful transaction will result in the input file being copied to the "`good`" folder: `<bucket_name>/processed/good/<path-to-file>/<object_summary.key>.csv`.

+Log files are appended at the debug level into file called `s3_to_redshift.log` under a `logs/` folder which much be created manually.
+Info level logs are output to stdout.
+In the log file, events are logged with the format showing the log level, the function name, the timestamp with milliseconds, and the message: `INFO:__main__:2010-10-10 10:00:00,000:<log message here>`.

 ### Configuration

+#### Environment Variables

+The S3 to Redshift microservice requires the following environment variables be set to run correctly.

+- `pgpass`: the database password for the microservice user;
+- `AWS_ACCESS_KEY_ID`: the AWS access key for the account authorized to perform COPY commands from S3 to Redshift; and,
+- `AWS_SECRET_ACCESS_KEY`: the AWS secret access key for the account authorized to perform COPY commands from S3 to Redshift.

+#### Configuration File

-The JSON configuration is loaded as a second argument when running the `s3_to_redshift.py` script.
+The JSON configuration is required as a second argument when running the `s3_to_redshift.py` script.
 It follows this structure:

 - `"bucket"`: the label defining the S3 bucket that the microservice will reference.
 - `"source"`: the top level S3 prefix for source objects after the bucket label, as in: `<bucket>/<source>/<client>/<doc>`.